FAQs about Filing a New Claim/Refiling a Claim for Unemployment Benefits

 a.
-You were paid at least $1550 in one of your base period quarters, and
+You were paid at least $2,020 in one of your base period quarters, and

-Also, if you have had a previous claim, you must have worked again since filing that claim and must have been paid taxable wages of at least eighty times the R.I. minimum hourly wage of $7.75, or $620.
+b.
+You were paid total base period taxable wages of at least one and one-half times your highest single quarter earnings, and 3.
+You were paid total base period taxable wages of at least $4,040.
+Also, if you have had a previous claim, you must have worked again since filing that claim and must have been paid taxable wages of at least eighty times the R.I. minimum hourly wage of $10.10, or $808.

 January 1 through March 31